inosca/ebau/django/camac/permissions/docs/configuration.md

 Each canton needs to implement it's own `PermissionEventHandler` subclass, and implement the required methods to grant / revoke permissions as needed.

+Note: The actual available event handlers are still work-in-progress, so take the following as a *structural* example, not a blueprint for something that will actually work.
+(The parameters passed to the handlers are as-documented however)

 A simple handler may look like this: